Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: System model

 \subsection{System Overview}

 As depicted in Fig.~\ref{fig:system_model}, the {\fontfamily{qcr}\selectfont R3T} framework consists of three main components: edge servers forming a blockchain platform, clients, and a cloud server.
 We denote a set of edge servers as $\mathcal{L}$, where each edge server $l \in \mathcal{L}$ connects with clients to exchange information. $\mathcal{L}$ forms, maintains, and operates a blockchain platform to record and validate information such as client identification (ID), local model updates, global models, joining time, and effort levels.
 Also, {\fontfamily{qcr}\selectfont R3T} integrates a distributed file storage system such as InterPlanetary File System (IPFS), to achieve privacy preservation, high availability, scalability, and low latency for data storage and retrieval \cite{jadav2022blockchain}.
-The set of clients is denoted as $\mathcal{N}=\{1,...,n,...,N\}$, where $N$ represents the number of clients.
-Clients join and contribute their time, computing, and data resources to jointly train the global model published by the cloud server, in exchange for benefits such as monetary rewards.
-In each training round, a subset of clients $\mathcal{S}_n \subseteq \mathcal{N}$ participates in improving the model performance (e.g., in the training round $t$, the cloud server randomly selects $\mathcal{S}_n^t$ clients out of $\mathcal{N}$).
-Besides, clients have the right to use or share their dataset $\mathcal{D}$, and the local loss function of a client is defined as ${F}$.
-In {\fontfamily{qcr}\selectfont R3T}, the cloud server initiates global model parameters ${w}$ and seeks high-quality clients to optimize the global model performance.
-It receives local model updates from clients, conducts model aggregation, and handles payments via a blockchain platform.